New Client Special – One Free IV Add-in (Up to a $30 Value) Schedule Now

 Symptoms get worse if dehydration goes untreated.
 Signs of severe dehydration include fever, delirium, shock, and seizures.
 To treat serious dehydration and the headaches that ensue, you need a powerful solution.

-IV therapy offers the best relief for these types of headaches.
+IV therapy offers the best relief for dehydration headaches.
 That’s because IV fluids are rich in vitamins, minerals, and electrolytes your body lacks when it’s dehydrated.
 Your brain tissues return to normal when you restore these nutrients and fluids to the body, which reduces headache symptoms.

 How long a dehydration headache lasts depends on several factors, including the extent of your dehydration and your overall health.
 An IV can offer prompt relief from headache symptoms, so you feel better as soon as possible.
 You can also shorten the duration of your symptoms if you get plenty of rest and stay indoors if you live in a hot climate.
 You may want to consult with your IV provider to see if an over-the-counter pain reliever will help, too.
 Apply a cooling ice pack or wet washcloth to your forehead while you rest for extra comfort.
 Your sense of well-being will improve when you let your body relax and let the IV fluids do their job.